Data Types¶

 the context tells Riak what you’ve actually seen, similar to the

-Vector clock on RiakObject
+Vector clock on RiakObject.
+The Python

 client handles opaque contexts for you transparently as long as you